Did you know that the Aboriginal Flag is copyrighted?

 Peter Francis – the Campaign’s Pro-Bono Legal Counsel from FAL Lawyers and

-Co-founders of Clothing The Gap Laura Thompson and Sarah Sheridan.
+Co-founders of Clothing The Gaps Laura Thompson and Sarah Sheridan.

 Thanks to @camerondaddo and @alidaddo for letting us do a takeover on your podcast 'Separate bathrooms and other handy marriage tips'.